0PEIN0/bash-helpers/README.md

 10. Open "Unity Tweak Tool" -> "Unity" -> "Panel" -> "Indicators" -> "Default Player" -> Select "Vlc.desktop".
 11. Make ".txt", ".md", ".py", ".js", ".html", ".sh", ".css" file open default application to "Sublime".
 12. Make ".mkv", ".mp4", ".webm" file open default application to "VLC Player".
+13. Open "System Settings" -> "Power" -> Select "Do nothing" for both of the options named as "When lid is closed".
+14. Open "System Settings" -> "Brightness & Lock" -> Unselect "Dim screen to save power".
+15. Open "System Settings" -> "Brightness & Lock" -> Select "Never" for "Turn screen off when inactive for".
+16. Open "System Settings" -> "Time & Date" -> "Clock" -> Select "Weekday" and "Date", Month", "Year", "Seconds" and "Include week numbers".
+17. Open "System Settings" -> "Software and Updates" -> "Ubuntu Software" -> Select "Main Server" for "Download From" option.
+18. Open "System Settings" -> "Software and Updates" -> "Additional Drivers" -> Select "Using NVIDIA binary driver" for allowing proprietary software from NVIDIA to be installed on the machine in case NVIDIA graphics card is present -> Press "Apply Changes" button.
+19. Open "System Settings" -> "Language Support" -> Drag "English(United States)" at the top of the order.
+20. Open "System Settings" -> "Language Support" -> "Regional Formats" -> Select "English(United States)" -> Press "Apply System Wide" button.
-13. Restart machine.
+21. Restart machine.
-14. Open "Terminal" -> "Edit" menu -> "Profile Preferences" -> "Text Appearance" -> "Custom Font" -> "Choose A Terminal Font" -> Select "Meslo LG L DZ for Powerline Bold" -> Make font size "16".
+22. Open "Terminal" -> "Edit" menu -> "Profile Preferences" -> "Text Appearance" -> "Custom Font" -> "Choose A Terminal Font" -> Select "Meslo LG L DZ for Powerline Bold" -> Make font size "16".
-15. Open "Atom" -> There will be a pop-up showing list of dependencies to install, press "Yes" to install them.
+23. Open "Atom" -> There will be a pop-up showing list of dependencies to install, press "Yes" to install them.
-16. Open "Chrome" -> Visit "https://slack.com/downloads/linux" -> Download the 64 bit slack and install using Ubuntu package manager.
-17. Open "Dropbox" from dash -> Login to Dropbox.
+24. Open "Dropbox" from dash -> Login to Dropbox.
-18. Open "Terminal" and install Steam by running this command: `sudo apt-get install steam`.
+25. Open "Terminal" and install Steam by running this command: `sudo apt-get install steam`.
 Open ***Steam*** and login.
-19. Clone the https://github.com/0PEIN0/bash-helpers repository to ensure that the latest updates can be pulled at any time.
+26. Clone the https://github.com/0PEIN0/bash-helpers repository to ensure that the latest updates can be pulled at any time.
 Run the following command: `cd /home/$SYSTEM_USER_NAME/Gitrepos/ && git clone https://github.com/0PEIN0/bash-helpers` to clone the repo.
 Also update the bash import of `bash-core.sh` file in the **/home/$SYSTEM_USER_NAME/bash-dump/personal.sh** file.
 And update ***$BASH_HELPER_GIT_FOLDER*** variable value at **/home/$SYSTEM_USER_NAME/bash-dump/personal.sh** file which should point to the location under ***Gitrepos*** folder.
 Then at the end, source it.
+27. Open "Chrome" -> Visit "https://slack.com/downloads/linux" -> Download the 64 bit slack and install using Ubuntu package manager.